zakariaaithssain/it-certifications-pipeline/README.md

-# IT Certifications Pipeline (I dislinked the scraping class from the pipeline, it's showing the old scraped data when hitting scrape, untill I fix the AWS scraper)
+# IT Certifications Pipeline (CompTIA changed the layout, the scraper is broken. (but still shows the old data))

 This project scrapes, cleans, ml enforces, and plots metadata of IT certifications from providers: AWS, Microsoft, and CompTIA.